araobp/data-science/README.md

 Edge AI with low-power-consumption MCU such as STM32L4 from STMicroelectronics is one of key technologies to stop Global Warming.

-In this project, I pick up two achievements on edge AI in my past projects, and improve them with the latest CubeIDE and STM32Cube.AI.
+In this project, I pick up two achievements on edge AI from my past projects, and update them with the latest CubeIDE and STM32Cube.AI.

 My past projects on edge AI:
 - [acoustic-features](https://github.com/araobp/acoustic-features)